WillemvdPas/openai-msword/README.md

-# openai-msword
+#
+# Example Question & Answer with Excel, Word and openai with RESTAPI

-Ask openai a question and receive answer in the document You needed a openapi Account or use your google/facebook account goto https://openai.com/join fill in your phonenumber, you will receive a code
+# You needed a openapi Account or use your google/facebook account
+goto https://openai.com/join
+fill in your phonenumber, you will receive a code
 It's now possible to ask a apikey